Search Results - James, Naomi

 Dame Naomi Christine James, DBE (née Power; born 2 March 1949) is the first woman to have sailed single-handed (i.e. solo) around the world via Cape Horn, the second woman to have ever sailed solo around the world.
 She departed Dartmouth, Devon on 9 September 1977 and finished her voyage around the globe on 8 June 1978 after 272 days, thus improving Sir Francis Chichester's solo round-the-world sailing record by two days.

-She was born in New Zealand on a landlocked sheep farm and did not learn how to swim until the age of 23.
+She was born in New Zealand on a landlocked sheep farm in the Hawkes Bay region and did not learn how to swim until the age of 23.
 She worked as a hairdresser until she boarded a passenger boat for Europe.

 In the summer of 1975 in Saint-Malo, France she met her future husband Rob James, who was skippering yachts for Chay Blyth and who had come into port with a charter boat.
 She learned about sailing from Rob James, and while waiting for him to return from an ocean race and marry her, she made the decision to sail single-handed around the world, non-stop.
 She told Rob her dream on their honeymoon, and had only six-weeks sailing experience at the time.
 Chay Blyth lent her the boat ''Spirit of Cutty Sark'' (later renamed ''Express Crusader''), other people raised money for supplies, and the ''Daily Express'' raised sponsorship money.
 She sailed around the world aboard the yacht ''Express Crusader''.
 During her voyage, she once nearly lost her mast, capsized and had no radio for several weeks.